Mrozinskikj/BERT-Cumulative-Frequency/README.md

 - Model hyperparameters.
 - Whether to perform training or load a pre-trained model from a specified path.
 - Whether to perform hyperparameter tuning.
+- Whether to display plots of the training or tuning results.

 ## CUDA Support